Given the choice of experiencing Pain and Nothing, I would choose Pain.

 A fireplace with a small hearth and brick surround stood in the center of the outer wall.
 A pair of blackened Andirons embellished with the image of a dog was used to raise the logs off the hearth and prevent them from falling forward.
 Two tall translucent vases filled with noteworthy papers sat on the mantel.
 An old dresser, missing its mirror, was stationed in the corner near the fireplace.
 Momma’s foot-powered Honeymoon (brand) sewing machine (circa 1910) rested nearby.

-A window about five feet tall, and three feet wide, configured with 8 x 10 inch sheets of glass, was located to the right of the fireplace, and yielded a view north, toward the gravel road.
-Some of the panes were held in place with dressmaker pins and needles pushed into their wooden frames.
+A window about five feet tall, and three feet wide, configured with 8 x 10-inch sheets of glass, was located to the right of the fireplace and yielded a view north toward the gravel road.
+Some panes were held in place with dressmaker pins and needles pushed into their wooden frames.
 A similar window on the right side wall provided a view of the front porch and beyond.

-The room across the hall was identical and similarly furnished, except for an additional bed and walls that were painted a light blue.
+The room across the hall was identical and similarly furnished, except for an additional bed and walls painted a light blue.

 Lighting for all rooms was provided by two kerosene lamps with dark orange fonts, flat cotton wicks, and 8-inch high chimney globes.
 The 10 to 15-lumen output of each lamp, provided about the same brightness as one medium-sized candle.